rust-lang/rust-wiki-backup/The-Rusticon.md

 lifetime |
 macro |
 managed pointer |
 monomorphise | The act of generating specialized versions of generic constructs at compile time to improve run time performance.
-[Stackoverflow](http://stackoverflow.com/a/14198060/679485) owned pointer |
+Perhaps best known from the MLton compiler: ["Whole-Program Compilation in MLton"](http://mlton.org/References.attachments/060916-mlton.pdf) Also see Niko Matsakis's answer on [Stackoverflow](http://stackoverflow.com/a/14198060) (the other answer is incorrect). owned pointer |
 raw pointer |
 rustdoc | The Rust documentation generator.